Resolving Speed and Encoding Bottlenecks in Fast Heteromeric Self-Assembly: Discussion

 {\bf Implications for biological self-assembly.} As shown in the data analysis of Fig.~\ref{fig:prot_comp}, both kinetic discrimination and variable connectivity are key features of the assembly of large heteromeric protein complexes.
 Interestingly, several of our results parallel biological assembly principles.

 First, the speed bottlenecks that naturally arise in our toy model are similarly observed during \textit{in vitro} ribosome assembly, where they manifest via the accumulation of assembly intermediates~\cite{Seffouh24,Davis17,Mulder10,Sheng23}.
-Assembly speed and robustness are particularly sensitive to catalysis at these bottlenecks.
-A plausible role of assembly factors is thus to enhance kinetic discrimination at bottlenecks by enabling certain proteins to reach more distant neighbors.
-This may also provide a simple explanation for the increase in the number of assembly factors with assembly size [Fig.~\ref{fig:prot_comp}D].
+Assembly speed and robustness are particularly sensitive to intervention at these bottlenecks.
+In our toy model, we increased the connectivity of components that participate to these bottlenecks to enhance their kinetic discrimination, leveraging cooperative binding.
+An alternative strategy is to catalyze these bottlenecks by way of assembly factors (\cite{SM} Sec.~\ref{sec.SI-coop-AF}).
+This may provide a simple explanation for the increase in the number of assembly factors with assembly size [Fig.~\ref{fig:prot_comp}D].
 Second, we find that assemblies with low-promiscuity components achieve very low error rates at high connectivity.
-This feature is especially relevant for ribosomes, whose components are seldom shared with other complexes~\cite{Warner09}, but whose flawless assembly is vital for accurate protein translation~\cite{Alberts15_ribo}.
-Third, kinetic encoding, whether arising from cooperative binding events or the action of assembly factors, tends to reduce the number of possible assembly pathways [SI Sec.~\ref{sec:SI-path}].
+This feature is especially relevant for ribosomes, whose components are seldom shared with other complexes~\cite{Warner09}, but whose flawless assembly is vital for accurate protein translation~\cite{Alberts15}.
+Third, kinetic encoding, whether arising from cooperative binding events or the action of assembly factors, tends to reduce the number of possible assembly pathways (\cite{SM} Sec.~\ref{sec.SI-path}).
 This mirrors the ordered assembly observed in many complexes~\cite{Bai19,Sheng23,Lavdovskaia24,Vercellino22,Rousseau18}, where growth proceeds through well-defined intermediates.

 In conclusion, our toy model offers a unifying framework that helps simultaneously explain the high assembly speed, the small number of pathways, and the need for many assembly factors in large heteromeric protein complexes.